-So, if you’re thinking about ditching the pump, or are looking for a quick and space saving way to inflate your tyres, we’ve tested six CO2 inflators to help you decide which to go for.
+So, if you’re thinking about ditching the pump, we’ve tested six of the best CO2 inflators to help you decide which to go for.

 Lezyne Control Drive

-It’s the most expensive on test, and the biggest and heaviest too, which makes it more awkward to store on a bike or in a pocket – although we’re talking a matter of grams here.
+It’s expensive, big and heavy, which makes it more awkward to store on a bike or in a pocket – although we’re talking a matter of grams here.

 Specialized SWAT Mini